What Are the Best Scooters for Teens?

 It is a heavy scooter weighing 19kg, so not one you want to be carrying around for any length of time.
 It's not foldable either so if you want an electric scooter you want to carry, there are much better options.
 But great for zooming around and having fun.
 It can support riders up to 100kg.

 The extra wide 10 inch front and rear pneumatic tyres are fairly wide so you can expect a speedy, comfortable and smooth ride.

 The scooter features twist grip acceleration control, a hand operated rear brake and a retractable kickstand.
 It's also a quiet ride, so you don't need to worry about disturbing the neighbours.

 The Razor E300 is a speedy electric scooter which equals lots of fun.
 It's a great buy for teens who want to try out an electric scooter for the first time, reliable and exciting to ride.

 Osprey All Terrain Off Road Dirt Scooter

-The Osprey scooter features tough pnuematic rubber all terrain tyres and supported on aluminium core wheels so they can withstand the impact on different terrains.
+The scooter features tough pneumatic rubber all terrain tyres and is supported on aluminium core wheels.
+The tyres have excellent traction so they can withstand the impact on different terrains.

-The strong aluminum deck is designed to withstand the punishment of stones and the like hitting it.
+The strong aluminium deck is designed to withstand the punishment of flying rocks and stones hitting it.